apache/qpid-dispatch/doc/notes/policy.md

 - define simple sets of users organized by user *role*.
 - define a simple ingress filter by matching user names against a list of external host addresses.
 Note that user identity is not defined by external host TCP/IP addresses.
 Rather, users may be restricted to connecting only from certain TCP/IP addresses.
 - define AMQP Open parameters each user role may receive.
-(TBD)
+- define which AMQP Attach sources and targets may be accessed by this connection.

+### Aggregate Connection Limits

+Each policy defines connection limits:

+- maximumConnections
+- maximumConnectionsPerUser
+- maximumConnectionsPerHost

+These limits are applied in addition to the system-wide absolute maximumConnections.
+They prevent a user from using all of a service's resources.

 ### User

-User identities are discovered during the TLS/SSL and SASL authentication phases of connection setup.
-The user name used for policy specifications is stored in connection field *connection.user*.
+Authorized user identities are discovered during the TLS/SSL and SASL authentication phases of connection setup.
+The authorized user name used for policy specifications is stored in connection field *connection.user*.

-The following special user names are defined for use in policy definitions:

-- **\*** (asterisk) wildcard matches all user names including the blank user name.
+The special user name **\*** (asterisk) wildcard matches all user names.

 User names are case sensitive.